ranjanxh/Image_Sharpening/README.md

 * **Structural Similarity Index Measure (SSIM)**: A metric that assesses the similarity between two images, considering luminance, contrast, and structure.
 Values closer to 1 indicate higher similarity.
 * **Frames Per Second (FPS)**: Measures the inference speed of the model, crucial for real-time applications.

-The evaluation results, including PSNR, SSIM, and FPS, will be detailed in the full internship report.